-From a boneyard of military planes and mysterious structures etched into the Gobi Desert to a phantom island in the South Pacific and even an island stamped…Read More »
+From a boneyard of military planes, to a polka-dot pattern created by ants, to mysterious structures etched into the Gobi Desert and even a phantom island…Read More »

-with the name of a billionaire, Google Earth brings some wacky places to light.
+in the South Pacific, Google Earth brings some wacky places to light.
 Here's a look at some of the strangest.

 (Originally published on LiveScience on April 18, 2013.)
 Less «